 The appointment of specialist advisers to any body, committee, sub-committee or joint committee is a matter reserved to the Leadership Board.
 The Overview and Scrutiny Committee can make requests to the Leadership Board for the appointment of a specialist adviser.
 In making such requests to the Leadership Board, the Committee will specify the term of the appointment and their reasons for the request.

-17. Reports of recommendations from Overview and Scrutiny Committee c) and if the report was published, publish the response.
+17. Reports of recommendations from Overview and Scrutiny Committee a) publish the reports or recommendations.

 Where Overview and Scrutiny Committee makes a report or recommendation the committee may: